This handsome guy is Tucker, a Rottweiler/Husky cross.

 After our walk with Tucker, my friend and I went back to the beach to really think this through.
 My friend stood by as I went through all of the pros and cons of adopting this guy.
 He patiently listened while I talked myself in and out of going through with it.

 Ultimately, I came to the conclusion that this fella was coming home with me!
-I went to Bosley’s a few blocks away, picked up all of the essentials, and went back to the BC SPCA and signed the papers.
+I went to a pet store a few blocks away to pick up all of the essentials and went back to the BC SPCA and signed the papers.